 Swimming is a life skill, and knowing how to swim makes it possible to enjoy pools, water parks and the outdoors.
 The Denver Y is a tradition in aquatics education and offers quality swim lessons for all ages in the safe, caring environment of the YMCA.
 At the Y, students learn fundamental swimming skills, while fostering a life-long appreciation for physical activity and fitness through swimming.
-YMCA Members: Save 40% on swim lessons, not a member?
+YMCA Members: Save up to 40% on swim lessons, not a member?
 Join today.

 Registration for swim lessons is always open and offered year-round.